 The first prompt produces something generic.
 The second produces something distinctive that fits a specific aesthetic.

-- Name the material. "wooden," "marble," "rusty metal," "polished chrome" — Cube 3D nails the material PBR maps when you tell it what to make.
+- Name the material. "wooden," "marble," "rusty metal," "polished chrome" — Cube 3D handles PBR maps much better when you tell it what the thing is made of.

 - Describe one object, not a scene. "a sword" works. "a knight holding a sword in a castle" gives you a confused mess.